 Contact the facilities directly for current rates.

-4. The best deals on lodging may be off base.
+4. The best deals on lodging are off base.

 There are many very nice, reasonably-priced hotels near Naval Station Rota.
 Outside of the summer months, when Rota is a popular destination for Spanish tourists, local hotels are often cheaper than base lodging.
-Three of our favorites are:
+Note that a “hostal” in Spain is usually a family-run guesthouse with private rooms.
+It’s not the same as a “hostel.”
+A few of our recommended lodging options are:

 Hostal Playa Hidalgo: This clean, simple guesthouse is only steps from Rota’s best beach and a short walk to downtown Rota.
-It’s a great value, and it was the perfect place to stay the night before our hop back to the U.S. Click here to book your room.
+It’s a great value, and it was the perfect place to stay the night before our hop back to the U.S. Check rates here.

 Note that Rota Naval Base has two main gates: the Rota gate, which leads to downtown Rota, and the Puerto gate, which leads to El Puerto de Santa Maria (“Puerto”).
-Most base facilities that you are likely to use are located near the Rota gate, which is also within a few blocks of many bars, restaurants, stores, and the beach in Rota.
+Most base facilities are located near the Rota gate, which is also within a few blocks of many bars, restaurants, stores, and the beach in Rota.

 The Puerto gate is a bit farther, so while you can certainly book accommodations in Puerto, know that you will need a car to access the base.